Richie Palacios Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in MLB.

-- The Phillies have the ninth-ranked team ERA among all MLB pitching staffs (3.99).
+- The Phillies have a 3.96 team ERA that ranks ninth across all league pitching staffs.

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (144 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs allowed (145 total, 1.1 per game).

-- In his most recent time out on Sunday, the right-hander threw seven innings against the Washington Nationals, allowing four earned runs while surrendering seven hits.
+- In his most recent appearance on Monday against the San Francisco Giants, the righty tossed seven innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.